Like any duelist in VALORANT, Reyna is all about fragging. The more kills, the merrier.

 Reyna needs kills to thrive and Devour is what keeps her alive.
 She’s all about getting kill after kill and living to tell the tale.
 Most agents have to play slow and sit back after engaging in a gunfight, but Reyna is the opposite.
 Once she has the momentum, she keeps on going.

 This means it’s your only option when consuming orbs and you should make the most of it.
-It makes you invisible, giving you the means to outplay your opponents.
-It also gives you a quick boost of speed.
-It’s the perfect repositioning tool and can easily lead to kills.
+It makes you invisible, giving you the means to outplay your opponents, and also gives you a quick boost of speed.
+This makes it the perfect repositioning tool for Reyna, leading to further kills.

-When you know things are about to heat up, you’re stuck alone on a bombsite, or you need to pull your team out of a deficit, Empress should come into use.
+When you know things are about to heat up, you’re stuck alone on a site, or you need to pull your team out of a deficit, Empress should come into use.
 Press X, find a kill, and continue your onslaught.
 You’ll automatically heal up with Devour and speed up with Dismiss.